 In this time of reflection with many at-home either on furlough, or working from home, or awaiting what's next - the world has had time to reassess priorities, focus on what matters most to them and watch the world change dramatically.
 As stories surface of a thriving environment like a plaster on a scarred earth, big businesses have begun to look to support the environmental goals of the government bringing people together.

 On the first of June 2020, more than 200 leading UK businesses, investors and business networks, signed an open letter, offering support to the Government towards the health crisis, with an emphasis on recovery efforts that align with the UK's wider social, environmental and climate goals.

 The letter, signed by 207 included a large number of construction firms.
 It read:

 With the UK facing major economic and social concerns including the risk of high unemployment and rising regional inequality, we believe that an ambitious low carbon growth and environmental improvement agenda can do a lot to address these concerns, as well as make the UK economy better prepared to deal with future shocks such as those related to climate change

 The current crisis, in moving us all away from business-as-usual, has already created shifts in how we operate, and we believe we must use the recovery to accelerate the transition to net-zero.
 Efforts to rescue and repair the economy in response to the current crisis can and should be aligned with the UK's legislated target of net zero emissions by 2050 at the latest.

 seeking a green recovery.

 The Prime Minister has said that a “green” recovery will be vital to help the UK come back from a dramatic economic downturn caused by the COVID-19 pandemic, stating, “It is indeed the vision that I have for the whole country".
-His environmental agenda is expected to be tied to a major speech at the end of June when he will reset the government’s agenda with a financial statement to prepare the UK for the new reality after the COVID-19 pandemic.

 a green revolution?